Dependencies in Item-Adaptive CAT Data and Differential Item Functioning Detection: A Multilevel Framework: A Numeric Example

 \subsection{Modeling}

-A series of models were examined to verify the appropriateness of the proposed two-level model in (\ref{eqn:cat-dif}).
-We utilized data from item MP72140 to explore model performance.
-Table \ref{tab:single} documents the results from three single-level models when applied to the data of the selected item, for comparison with multilevel models.
-Model S1 is adapted from a logistic regression model from \textcite{swaminathan_detecting_1990}, using the final ability $\theta_K$ to proxy the latent ability \textcite{lei_comparing_2006}.
-Model S2 incorporated the provisional ability $\theta_s$ as a continuous covariate to test the idea of controlling for provisional ability at the micro level.
-Model S3 was similar to Model S1 but accounted for the provisional ability $\theta_s$ instead of the final ability $\theta_K$.
-The results indicated a significant coefficient estimate for $g$ in Models S1 and S3, suggesting the presence of uniform DIF.
-However, this was incorrect as the simulated data did not contain DIF.
-The coefficient for $g$ in Model S2 was not significant, but was very close to the significance threshold of 0.05, almost leading to a false identification of this item as DIF-contaminated.
+We estimated a series of models to evaluate the appropriateness of our proposed two-level model in Equation (\ref{eqn:cat-dif}), using data from item MP72140 for illustration.
+To provide a principled basis for comparison, we adopted a multimodel inference perspective in which no single specification is assumed a priori to be the true data-generating model \parencite{burham_david_2004}.
+Accordingly, models were compared using a combination of (a) convergence (only converged solutions were considered interpretable), (b) model fit statistics, and (c) substantive decision rules aligned with the known data‑generating condition (i.e., the dataset was simulated without DIF), with preference given to models that avoid spurious DIF detection. \\ Single-level modeling results are in Table \ref{tab:single}.
+Model S1 was adapted from the logistic regression DIF model proposed by \textcite{swaminathan_detecting_1990}, using the final CAT ability estimate $\theta_K$ as a proxy for latent ability \parencite{lei_comparing_2006}.
+Model S2 incorporated the provisional ability $\theta_s$ as a continuous covariate to test whether controlling for provisional ability at the micro level would improve DIF estimation.
+Model S3 was similar to Model S1 but replaced the final ability $\theta_K$ with the provisional ability $\theta_s$.
+We showed that Models S1 and S3 yielded statistically significant coefficients for the group indicator $g$, suggesting uniform DIF, which were false positives because the simulated data did not contain DIF.
+Although the coefficient for $g$ in Model S2 was not statistically significant, it was close to the .05 threshold, indicating a substantial risk of reaching false positives when including provisional ability as a micro-level covariate instead of macro-level units.

-Table \ref{tab:multi} displays the multilevel modeling results.
-Eight multilevel models were tested.
-These were reduced models from the full multilevel model that included all possible terms from MH and LR, written as

-where $U_{3j}$ and $U_{4j}$ denote the random effect in the slopes $\beta_{3i}$ and $\beta_{4i}$, respectively; they follow a multivariate normal distribution with the mean being 0.
-Models M1-M4 considered random effects in the intercept, while Models M5-M8 included random effects in both the intercept and the coefficient of the variable $g$.
-Models M3-M4 and M7-M8 have an additional variable to account for cluster size.
-Notably, they resulted in a significant coefficient for $g$, which was incorrect as the simulated data did not contain DIF.
-They might be attributed to including the final ability $\theta_K$, which has strong collinearity with the provisional ability at the higher level, as the presence of collinearity can inflate modeling errors.